Elbow and wrist pain in rowers – Why?

-Initially treatment involves rest, forearm stretches and in some cases physical therapy, including massage, dry needling and taping may be required.
+Initially treatment involves rest and forearm stretches.
+In many cases you will need physical therapy, including massage, dry needling and taping to help recovery.
 Occasionally the use of a cock-up wrist splint while rowing can help or a specialty elbow brace and anti-inflammatory medication.
 Conservative physiotherapy management can generally provide relief in 2 to 3 weeks.

-Are you having trouble with your wrist or forearm?
+Are you a rower and having trouble with your wrist or forearm?